clubajax/on/README.md

 ## Description

-`on` is a simple library for handling DOM node events.
+`on` is a library for handling DOM node events in a simple way.
 It has been under development and used in production for years.
-The code is very well established, tested, and used in enterprise production apps.
+The code is very well established, tested, and used in enterprise apps.

 The primary feature is it returns a handle, from which you can pause, resume, and remove the event.
 Handles are much easier to manipulate than using `removeEventListener` or jQuery's `off`, which